gwen001/glc.st/content/courses/hacking-and-web-application-security.md

 ###### The landscape of web insecurity
 - Web security: a vast topic
 - Architecture of a typical Web app
-- Open Web Application Security Project
+- Open Web Application Security Project (OWASP)
 - CWEs, CVEs & CVSS
 - External and internal attackers
 - The different steps of an attack